 Work with parents can be very challenging, especially when the trigger of the addictive behaviour itself resides in relationships – or the lack of healthy relationships at home.
 Domestic violence, for example, and messy divorces or addictions amongst parents can create further distress amongst young people, which is fertile land for propagating compulsive and addictive behaviour.
 In these cases parents and families will be very defensive and will sometimes violently protect their privacy and lack of engagement.

-Finally, in my view the two areas of addiction causing most damage to our young people are alcohol and online pornography addiction.
-Both addictions are fuelled by massive commercial interests; schools are amongst a very few organisations in society which try to stand against these interests and support young people.
+Finally, in my view the two areas of addiction causing most damage to our young people are alcohol and online pornography.
+Both forms of behaviour are fuelled and encouraged by massive commercial interests; schools are amongst a very few organisations in society which try to stand against these interests and support young people.
 It will always be a losing battle but one which will also always be worth fighting.

 The growth within a laboratory of microbes, organisms too small to be seen with the naked eye.
 Full medical glossary